Philotimo

 The Shadow

-The Dutiful tends loudly – clattering the wood, sighing as she rises.
-Each log an entry in a ledger; each freezing night, a debt the sleepers owe.
-When they wake and stretch towards the warmth without a word, her love curdles into scorekeeping.
-Once, a sleeper woke and saw her kneeling; he opened his mouth – and she spoke first.
+The Responsible tends loudly.
+She clatters the wood, sighs as she rises.
+Each log is an entry in the ledger; each freezing night, a debt the sleepers owe.
+The fire burns each log without remembering whose hand laid it there.
+When they wake and stretch towards the warmth without a word, her love curdles and begins to count.
+Once, a sleeper woke and saw her kneeling.
+He opened his mouth.
+She spoke first.
 Do you know how many nights?
 The gratitude died before it drew breath.
-She tends the fire for years; it grows no warmer.
-She dies beside the embers, the ledger open on her chest – every entry accounted for, every debt uncollected. ❖ The Selfless tends in perfect silence.
+She tends the fire for years.
+Nothing grows warmer.
+She dies beside the embers, the ledger open on her chest.
+Every entry accounted for, every debt uncollected. ❖ The Selfless tends in perfect silence.
 She kneels where the warmth dies before it reaches skin, certain the gift would spoil if it touched her.
-A child wakes shivering, crawls towards the warmth, and reaches for her hand.
-She recoils gently, as if her own touch might spoil the gift.
-The child watches her, hand still open, before slowly pulling it back into the furs.
-The sleepers sense the frost bleeding through her care – and drift towards other fires, ones that warm both ways.
-She does not understand why they left.
+A child wakes shivering and finds her by the fire.
+The child crawls close, reaches for her hand.
+She draws her hand back gently, as if brushing an ember from sleeping skin.
+She tightens the fur around the child and turns back to the flame.
+The child watches her through the heat, his hand still open between them.
+Then he closes it.
+The cold has found its next keeper.
+The sleepers sense the frost beneath her care.
+They drift towards other fires, ones that warm both ways.
+She does not understand why they leave.
 She gave everything.
-Everything but warmth.
 She dies kneeling – still tending, still frozen.
-The fire she fed so many years leans towards her one last time.
+The fire she fed all those years leans towards her one last time.
 The sleepers wake to cold.
 For the first time, they know what they had.

 The Cut